Jairedddy/Golden-Barell-Brewery/README.md

 ## Support

-For support or questions, please contact the development team.
+For questions or support, please contact the development team.